-- Accurately document and organise all observations, planning and reflections. - Use the Swinburne Online lesson planning template provided for all lesson planning and negotiate a time for your supervising teacher to review and provide feedback. - Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Supervising teacher about joining professional teaching associations/communities, establishing partnerships within the community and entering the teaching profession.

-- Collaborate with supervising teacher on planning and assessment. - With the support of your Mentor, embed a range of teaching and behaviour guidance strategies within your practice. - Reflect on their practice and ask the supervising teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively. - Where possible, seek out opportunities for professional development - Critically and regularly reflect on your practice in line with the Australian Professional Standards for Teachers (Graduate). - Obtain a copy of the Final Report for your records.
+- Accurately document and organise all observations, planning and reflections. - Use the Swinburne Online learning plan template provided for all learning planning and negotiate a time for your Supervising Teacher to review and provide feedback. - Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses. - Initiate and engage in professional discussions with the Supervising teacher about joining professional teaching associations/communities, establishing partnerships within the community and entering the teaching profession. - Collaborate with supervising teacher on planning and assessment. - With the support of your supervising teacher, embed a range of teaching and behaviour guidance strategies within your practice. - Reflect on their practice and ask the supervising teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively. - Where possible, seek out opportunities for professional development. - Critically and regularly reflect on your practice in line with the National Quality Standards. - Obtain a copy of the Final Report for your records.